 Reel Earth sprang from humble origins in 2004, thanks to a small band of friends with a shared passion for film and a sustainable future.
 Their vision, to encourage environmental awareness, sustainability and changing attitudes through film, continues to underpin the festival.
-Today Reel Earth has flourished to become recognized by filmmakers and audience alike as a festival that seeks, selects, and accolades the best new films from around New Zealand and around the world, in a juried annual competition.
+Today Reel Earth has flourished to become recognised by audiences as a festival that seeks, selects, and presents the best new films from New Zealand and around the world.